siqirua/tp/docs/UserGuide.md

 ### Add a graded component: `addComp`
 Adds a graded component to the database.
 If successful, an acknowledgement message will be shown in the output box and data is saved.
 Otherwise, a failure message is shown instead specifying the cause of failure.

 Upon successful creation of a graded component, a corresponding student score will be created for each student in the database.
-For instance, if a graded component with name “Midterms” is created and there are two students with student numbers “A1234567X” and “A1234567Y” in the database, then two student scores are created with titles  “A1234567X - Midterm” and “A1234567Y - Midterm”.
+For instance, if a graded component with name “Midterms” is created and there are two students with student numbers `A1234567X` and `A1234567Y` in the database, then two student scores are created with titles `A1234567X - Midterm` and `A1234567Y - Midterm`.

 * When adding the component, you must ensure that the total weightage of all components does not exceed 100.
 * Weightage is a relative value calculated relative to the sum of all other weightage values.
 For more details, view [the notes on score calculations](#notes-on-score-calculation).